wanatpj/h_blind/README.md

 Let us see the histogram that was generated for horizontal Y<sub>ij</sub> on around 650 photos.
 #### TODO GENERATE PROPER HISTOGRAM
 ![Horizontal Y_{ij} histogram](/images/histograms/hori.png)<br/>
 We see the peaks around -0.75, 0, 0.75.
-In the "random picture model"*, we were supposed to have 3 peaks around -1/64, 0, 1/64.
+In the Random Picture Model, we were supposed to have 3 peaks around -1/64, 0, 1/64.
 On real images the peaks are further.
 That's very nice phenomeon, which could be understood when we analyze the histogram for variable X<sub>a</sub> - X<sub>b</sub>.
 It turns out that a